sylvandb/gruvin9x/trunk/pcbv4/readme.txt

   matrix to operate correctly we must remove the connection to analogue GND (by cutting PCB traces) and connect it across to the digi GND point (now the KEY_Yn point) on the vertical trim board.
   Pictures for this mod are in the .\Data Sheets\Switch Matrix Changes\ directory
+* Added circuity to drive a vibrating motor for alarms etc. Have used a variable voltage regulator with enable signal (1.2v - 5.5v @ 500ma).
+This should hopefully allow a selection of motors to be used.
+Have also added a jumper that either allows the Spare_2/PG5 signal or the PH3/OC4A PWM ouput to drive the enable on the regulator.
+I think PWM control maybe an overkill but the option is there.
+Early indications show PS3 controller vibration motors look good, they wedge in just fine in the bottom left of the back of the case.
+Got a copy ps3 wired controller of eBay for 6GBP.
+Contains two motors with differing weights, either seems fine.

 Minor
 -----